Michael Paulyn

 Recently, an obscure hardware attack known as "PACMAN" showed some serious vulnerabilities to Apple's M1 processor chipsets.
 This detrimental flaw allows attackers to easily access arbitrary code execution on any macOS system, meaning the hacker can use almost any code they want and cause absolute chaos.

 MIT researchers found that although the memory corruption bugs are fixable, damaged software features aren't patchable.
-Originally, PACs (pointer authentication codes) were an extra line of defense that was in charge of looking for and securing any unexpected changes in the parts that store memories in the device.
+Originally, PACs (pointer authentication codes) were an extra line of defense in charge of looking for and securing any unexpected changes in the parts that store memories in the device.

 PACs focus solely on taking care of any memory corruption vulnerabilities, always ensuring pieces of memory don't fall into the hands of attackers.
-Where hackers look to overwhelm the operating system while attempting to redirect memory to a new location, ensuring any sensitive info is easy to make off with forever.
+Hackers look to overwhelm the operating system while attempting to redirect memory to a new location, ensuring any sensitive info is easy to make off with forever.

 It will be interesting to see how Apple can mitigate these risks and ensure that users are safe and secure from cyberattacks.
-As more people take to their handheld devices, a problem even as minor as this can be detrimental to a company's future success.
+As more people take to their handheld devices, a problem, even as minor as this, can be detrimental to a company's future success.

 Hungry for more?
 Join me each week, where I'll break down complex topics and dissect the latest news within the cybersecurity industry and blockchain ecosystem, simplifying the tech world.